riazmind/weather/README.md

-# Weather
+# WEATHER APP
-## INSTRUCTIONS
+## Instructions
-### MOVING THE HTTP REQUEST AND THE CITY DETAILS TO THE weather-forecast-list.
-ADDITIONALLY, WE # WANT TO EXTRAPOLATE THE DISPLAYED RESULT WITHIN A weather-forecast COMPONENT.
+### Move the HTTP REQUEST and the city details to the weather-forecast-list.
+Aditionaly, extrapolate the displayed result within a weather-forecast component.

 1. CREATE MODELS (Classes) WITH APPROPRIATE ATTRIBUTES FOR CityDetails and WeatherForecast